frimpongemanuele/darkweb-osint-threat-intelligence/docs/case-study.md

   <em>Sanitized example of entity and relationship analysis performed with Maltego.</em>
 </p>

-For the public repository, the original thesis example should be sanitized or recreated with fictional data to avoid exposing personal identifiers.

 The purpose of this phase is to transform isolated findings into **contextualized intelligence** that can support subsequent investigation.

 ---